-Go-Lab will be offering online training modules to replace the previous Go-Lab online course.
+Go-Lab is offering online training modules to replace the previous Go-Lab online course.
 Here is an introduction to the new Training Modules.
-We will be adding the links as soon as they become available.
+To access the modules, click on their titles in the table below.

 The Training Modules are designed to support beginner and advanced teachers to make the best use of the Go-Lab ecosystem.
 The modules provide teachers with the technical "know how" and the pedagogical framework of Go-Lab.

 The modules are created as Inquiry Learning Spaces (ILSs) in Graasp, Go-Lab's Authoring and Learning platform, to provide you with a real feel of the ecosystem and how students work with Go-Lab.
-Please sign up to Graasp.eu for free to be able to access the modules.
+If you don't already have a Graasp account, we recommend that you sign up to Graasp.eu for free.

-Eight Training Modules are offered, of which 3 are informative and 5 are exemplary modules.
+Seven Training Modules are offered, of which 3 are informative and 4 are exemplary modules.

 - Informative modules provide you with information about technical aspects or pedagogical concepts offered in the Go-Lab ecosystem.